-Inter-disciplinary and cross-referencial integration between the corresponding skillsets, henceforth, constitutes a transframework of educational communication (Fig.4).
-The transdisciplinary integration of educational communication
+Trans-disciplinary and cross-referencial integration between the corresponding skillsets, henceforth, constitutes a meta-framework of digital educational communication (Fig.4).
+The transdisciplinary integration of communication in digital education could be referred to the following key interdisciplinary domains [30]: DIGITAL EDUCATION; DIGITAL CONTENT; INTEROPERABLE DIGITAL MEDIA; DIGITAL COMMUNICATION; DIGITAL SKILLS; DIGITAL OUTCOMES.

-Figure 4: Trans-Framework of Educational Communication
+Figure 4: Meta-Framework of Digital Education

 Taking into account the nature of suggested modelling of educational communication across frameworks of complex skills, it is stipulated that META-disciplinarity has become the universal vehicle or framework of education in the digital realm, whereas TRANS-disciplinarity can be perceived as a universal output of educational communication in the digital realm.
-Consequently, the communicative dimension of education proper in the post-pandemic timeframe acquires a meta-digital and trans-digital (transcendent digital) properties (Fig. 5).
-The transdigital characteristics of educational communication is ensured through the interoperability of such framework parameters as:
+Consequently, the communicative dimension of education proper in the post-pandemic timeframe acquires a meta-digital and trans-digital (transcendent digital) properties (Fig.5).
+The transdigital characteristics of educational communication is ensured through the interoperability of such framework parameters as: Interaction, Disciplinarity, Learning.

-- Interaction,

-- Disciplinarity

-- Learning